MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/ns-processthreadsapi-startupinfoa.md

 function's <i>bInheritHandles</i> parameter must be set to TRUE.
 For more information, see
 <a href="https://docs.microsoft.com/windows/desktop/SysInfo/handle-inheritance">Handle Inheritance</a>.

-If this flag is specified when calling the <a href="https://docs.microsoft.com/windows/desktop/api/winbase/nf-winbase-getstartupinfoa">GetStartupInfo</a> function, these members are either the handle value specified during process creation or INVALID_HANDLE_VALUE.
+If this flag is specified when calling the [GetStartupInfo](/windows/win32/api/processthreadsapi/nf-processthreadsapi-getstartupinfow)a> function, these members are either the handle value specified during process creation or INVALID_HANDLE_VALUE.

 Handles must be closed with
 <a href="https://docs.microsoft.com/windows/desktop/api/handleapi/nf-handleapi-closehandle">CloseHandle</a> when they are no longer needed.